 - Sundays: Personal Growth

-- Church, reading, setting goals for the week, reviewing last week’s goals, resting, rejuvinating time with friends/fam, usually digital detox day
+- Church(online for now!), reading, setting goals for the week, reviewing last week’s goals, resting, rejuvenating time with friends/fam, usually digital detox day

 - Mondays: Marketing

 - Do my #marketingmonday and editorial calendar workflow.
 Ex.
 Write the whole week’s Instagram posts, Facebook posts, and blogs; pitch new partnership ideas; record videos; think strategically about our marketing and sales plan

 - Tuesdays: Client Work

 - Literally just client work.
 I don’t change out of my clothes or ponytail, and I write copy for clients all.livelong.day.

 - Reviewing courses, listening to students/our audience, thinking through new programs and shop items/templates that people have asked for, creating new tools for our audience, tweaking 1:1 service workflows so they give a better client experience